mariazreik/etl-example/walkthough-activities/activity-1.md

   - [ ] Given the loaded data, when data validation is performed, then 100% of records should have consistent formats and values.
   - [ ] Given the loaded data, when data validation is performed, then 100% of records should maintain integrity constraints.
   - [ ] Given the loaded data, when data validation is performed, then the error rate should be less than 1%.
-  - [ ] Given the loaded data, when data validation is performed, then it should complete in less than 1 second per 1,000 rows.
 - **Performance**
   - [ ] Given the entire ETL process, when it is executed, then it should complete within 30 minutes for a full dataset.
   - [ ] Given the entire ETL process, when it is executed, then no significant performance regressions should be introduced.